For free and impartial money advice and guidance, visit MoneyHelper, to help you make the most of your money.

 However, it’s not impossible.
 As long as you can prove that you’ll be able to afford the loan repayments comfortably, you shouldn’t have too much trouble finding a secured loan for yourself.

 That being said, you may find that the loans that are available to you may have much higher interest rates and lower sums of money that you can borrow.

-For more information on getting approved for secured loans if you’re self-employed, click here.
+I’ve written more about getting approved for secured loans if you’re self-employed.

 Can I Borrow Money Against My House to Buy Another Property?

 While this may seem like an unwise strategy to someone who’s inexperienced, it’s actually a technique that many landlords use to buy new properties.